AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 What's a UNIX process?
 ----------------------
 - To understand a shell, let's first understand what processes are.
-- All programs are a process
+- All programs are a process: process is a program in action
 - Processes have:

   - Process ID (integer)